-You can sync user and department data with iSpring Learn using an online file or Google Sheets.
+You can sync user and department data with iSpring Learn sync data using online spreadsheet files.

 Please note that this is a paid add-on functionality.